OptaPlanner logo

 <swapMoveSelector/>

-Planning solution with a superclass with planner annotations: behaviour change
+If your planning solution has a superclass with planner annotations,

 public abstract class ParentSolution {